”Book” is a translation from the Greek word βίβλῳ (bibliō, Strong’s 976).

 If people end up in the Universal Book of Life by default at birth (or at conception?), at which point will they be removed from this Universal Book of Life if they refuse to believe in Jesus Christ throughout their entire lives?
 Will they be removed as soon as they are adults (and remain unbelievers), and when exactly does this happen?
 And what if another person starts to believe in Jesus Christ when he is 50 years old.
 Does this mean he was in the Universal Book of Life the entire time before he turned 50, when he was also added in the Lamb’s Book of life?
 I suppose the two-book opponents couldn’t believe that a person can be removed from the Universal Book of Life at 15 (if he at this point refuses to accept Jesus as Savior) and then added again when he becomes a christian at age 50?

-There is no Biblical evidence for two Books
+There is no Biblical evidence for two Books of life

 The Bible does talk about books in plural that we will be judged by, but Daniel is referring to the books which record the deeds of every human being who has ever lived.
 Rev. 20:12 states that the dead are judged on the basis of the things written in the books which include their deeds, so these are not books of names but books of DEEDS, and these books of deeds are distinct from another book (singular) which in the same passage is called the Book of Life.
 If there are indeed two Books of Life, then it might have been helpful to know which one was being opened here – the book of the true believers, or the universal book of life?
 In reality, no such distinction needs to be made because there is only one book of life.